Bhanu-partap-13/30-Days-Of-CPP/README.md

 git push origin branch-name
 ```

->[!Note]
+### Note
->1.
-Go to your Github.
+1. Go to your Github.
 You will se pull request by you.
->2.
-Explain your changes and create pull request.
+2. Explain your changes and create pull request.

 ## Support Me